ndextools/ndex-morphcs/docs/developer-notes.md

 1. Insure that Java and Maven programs are installed.

-2. Download the `ndex-object-model` and `ndndex-java-client` dependencies from their respective GitHub repositories and placed into their own project directories.
+2. Download the `ndex-object-model` and `ndndex-java-client` dependencies from their respective GitHub repositories and place into their own project directories.
-From each respective project directory, enter the following command from a Terminal or Command Shell.
-Start first with the ndex-object-model dependency, and next with the ndex-java-client dependency.
+From each respective project directory, enter the following command from a Terminal or Command shell.
+Start first with the ndex-object-model dependency, and follow that with the ndex-java-client dependency.
 ```text
 mvn clean install
 ```
-This should result in the two NDEx dependencies to be installed into the Maven .M2 local repository.
+This should result in both dependencies being installed into the Maven .M2 local repository.

 3. Clone or download this application's GitHub repository to yet another project directory.

-4. Then using a Terminal or Command Shell from the `ndex-morphcx` project directory, enter the following
+4. Then using a Terminal or Command shell from the project directory, enter the following command:
-command:
 ```text
 mvn clean package
 ```
-The two Apache Commons dependencies will be automatically downloaded by Maven into it's local .M2 repository.
+The two Apache Commons dependencies should be automatically downloaded by Maven into it's local .M2 repository.

 After execution of the above Maven command, the resulting executable binary files are found